Dental trauma

 Investigations

-• Orthopantogram (OPG) for children >3 years who can cooperate if considering fractured mandible, TMJ injury or concern for fully intruded tooth
+• Orthopantogram (OPG) for children >3 years who can cooperate if considering fractured mandible, temporomandibular joint (TMJ) injury or concern for fully intruded tooth

-• Occlusal (bite-down) views can only be done in the dental department
+• Occlusal (bite-down) views can only be done by dental service

 Treatment